Employee Management Incentives EMI

 5. the terms of the option qualify.

-For companies to qualify they must have gross assets of no more than £30 million – for groups, this applies to the assets of the group as a whole.
+For companies to qualify for EMI they must meet several eligibility criteria.
+The company must have gross assets of no more than £30 million (increasing to £120 million from 6 April 2026) – for groups, this applies to the assets of the group as a whole.
+The company must carry on a qualifying trade on a commercial, profit-making basis and have a permanent establishment in the UK.
+Certain activities, including property development and legal/accounting services, are excluded for EMI purposes.
 The company whose shares are the subject of the option must be independent (it cannot be a subsidiary company), and the company or group must be trading.
 Companies carrying on certain trades will not qualify.
-The company cannot have more than 249 employees.
+The company cannot have more than 249 employees (increasing to 500 from 6 April 2026).

 HMRC offer advance assurance on whether or not a company qualifies under the EMI legislation and it is possible to agree, in advance, the value of the shares subject to the option with HMRCs Shares Valuation Division.